 The Hospital has a number of lease agreements, lease terms vary from 1 to 20 years.

 Major lease activities include the use of:

-- Properties The Hospital has three property leases in place: - 7-9 Park Terrace Salisbury (office space) - 116 Reservoir Road Modbury (office space) - Elizabeth GP Plus, Elizabeth Way, Elizabeth (GP Clinic)
+- Properties the Hospital has four property leases in place: - 44-46 John Rice Avenue, Elizabeth Vale (multi-deck car park) - 7-9 Park Terrace, Salisbury (office space) - 116 Reservoir Road, Modbury (office space) - Elizabeth GP Plus, Elizabeth Way, Elizabeth (GP Clinic) - Motor vehicles leased from the South Australian Government Financing Authority (SAFA) through their agent LeasePlan Australia.
+The leases are non-cancellable and the vehicles are leased for a specific time period (usually 3 years) or a specified number of kilometres, whichever occurs first.